Ijaz Ahmed (cricketer, born 1968)

-Ijaz Ahmed (Urdu: اعجاز احمد) (born 20 September 1968 in Sialkot) is a Pakistani cricket coach and former cricketer who played 60 Tests and 250 One Day Internationals for Pakistan over a period from 1986 to 2001.
+Ijaz Ahmed (Urdu: اعجاز احمد) (born 20 September 1968) is a Pakistani cricket coach and former cricketer who played 60 Test matches and 250 One Day Internationals for Pakistan from 1986 to 2001.
+He was a part of the Pakistani squad which won the 1992 Cricket World Cup.

 Personal life

-His family roots lie in the city of Jalandhar, in India's Punjab, where some of his cousins still live.
+Born in Sialkot, his family roots lie in the city of Jalandhar (now in Punjab, India) where some of his cousins still live.

+He is a brother-in-law of former Pakistan international cricketer and captain Saleem Malik.

-International career
+Cricket career

 Ahmed scored six Test centuries against the world's top-ranked side, Australia – a record number of centuries by a Pakistani against Australia, shared with Javed Miandad.
 However, 33 of his 92 innings yielded single-figure scores, 54 of them yielded scores below 20.

 Ijaz Ahmed came into the national side at the height of the Imran Khan era, and remained on the fringes for nearly a decade, despite several good scores.
 Dropped after the 1992 World Cup, he came back strongly the following season and established himself at the pivotal "one down" position.
 He performed poorly at the 1999 World Cup, and the arrival of Younis Khan brought an end to his international career.
 He formally retired from cricket in 2003.

 Ahmed's 250 matches is the seventh-highest of all time in Pakistan, behind Shahid Afridi, Inzamam-ul-Haq, Wasim Akram, Saleem Malik, Younis Khan, Waqar Younis and Shoaib Malik.

-A powerful hitter of the ball, Ahmed became the second Pakistani Batsman to score 10 ODI centuries.
-At Lahore, in 1997, Ahmed collapsed the Indian bowling attack by making a quick century off just 68 balls including 9 sixes, remaining not out for 139*; his highest score in the ODI.
+A powerful hitter of the ball, Ahmed became the second Pakistani batsman to score 10 ODI centuries.
+At Lahore, in 1997, Ahmed collapsed the Indian bowling attack by making a quick century off just 68 balls including 9 sixes, remaining not out for 139*; his highest ODI score.

 In Test cricket, Ahmed scored 12 Test centuries, including his first and only double century against Sri Lanka, when he scored 211.
 Ahmed is the top scorer for Pakistan side against South Africa.

-The event of 21 April 1997

 On 21 April 1997, in a Test match against Sri Lanka, Ahmed was at the crease on 97, when a run-out attempt brought ambiguity in the decision.
 However, replays declared Salim Malik as dismissed, and Ahmad was called back to the crease.
 This was the first time for a batsman to return from the pavilion to the crease since 1987.